MapsPeople/docsite/README.md

 #### Clone repository and run Docusaurus

-1. Clone this repository to your machine, either using the Command Line Interface (CLI) as below, or using a Git client, for example [Sourcetree](https://www.sourcetreeapp.com/):
+1. Clone this repository to your machine, either using the Command Line Interface (CLI) as below, or using a Git client, for example [Sourcetree](https://www.sourcetreeapp.com/), [Fork](https://git-fork.com/) or [GitHub Desktop](https://desktop.github.com/):

         ```bash
         git clone git@github.com:MapsPeople/docsite